 Before taking any vitamin or supplement, be sure to carefully review the precautions and instructions available on the product’s label.
 If you have any questions regarding the vitamin or mineral supplements you are taking, consult your primary health care provider or pharmacist.

 Can I Take Supplements with My Current Medications?

 Inform your primary health care provider about all the dietary supplements you take, even if you take them infrequently.
 This is especially important because some dietary supplements may interfere with prescription medications and over-the-counter (OTC) drugs causing those prescriptions and OTCs to be less effective.

-On the other hand, some medications cause certain nutrients levels to drop and so taking supplements can help support nutrient needs and overall health when taking such drugs.
-Some statin drugs, for example, have been known to lower blood levels of coenzyme Q10.
+On the other hand, some medications cause certain nutrient levels to drop and so taking supplements can help support nutrient needs and overall health when taking such drugs.
+As previously mentioned, some statin drugs, for example, have been known to lower blood levels of coenzyme Q10.
 To that end, individuals taking statin drugs are often advised to supplement with CoQ10.

 It’s important to let your doctor know the dosage and the frequency of use for all the supplements you are taking.
 Talk to your doctor or pharmacist about potential nutrient depletions that may occur with your medication(s) so you can be sure to supplement wisely and restore those nutrient levels.

 Can I Take Supplements After the Expiration Date?

 Once a product expires, it is not necessarily harmful to consume.
 However, the active ingredients may no longer be up to their labeled potency.
 In the case of an expired product, it is best to discard that product and purchase a new bottle.
 When purchasing supplements, always check the expiration date printed on the label, as some products may expire within a year from the date of purchase.
 You should definitely discard any unused fish oil or omega-3 from fish oil product, by its expiration date.

 Can I Cut Supplements in Half if I Can’t Swallow Them Whole?